Natural skincare solutions: Dry skin vs dehydrated skin

 MOISTURISING YOUR SKIN – THREE TYPES OF MOISTURISERS

-We need three types of moisturisers for plump, moist, healthy, happy skin:
+We need three types of moisturisers for plump, moist, healthy, and happy skin:

 EMOLLIENTS – Fills in and smooths the skin